 Confluence Tables

-Use the Simple Table (Bodied) macro to wrap a native Confluence table and enable all Simple Tables features (sorting, filtering, renaming, data types, footer aggregations, exports, etc.).
+Use the Simple Table (Bodied) macro to enhance native Confluence tables with interactive features such as sorting, filtering, data types, and footer aggregations—without changing your existing structure.

 How it works

-- Wrap the table (or select it) with the Simple Table (Bodied) macro.
+- Wrap or select the table and insert the Simple Table (Bodied) macro.

-- Publish the page to view the fully interactive table.
+- Publish the page to see the fully interactive table.

 Important limitations